qkevinto/patternlab-node/README.md

 ### Config Options

 ##### Watching Changes
-To have patternlab-node watch for changes to either a mustache template, data, or stylesheets, run `grunt watch`.
-The `Gruntfile` governs what is watched.
+To have patternlab-node watch for changes to either a mustache template, data, or stylesheets, run `gulp watch`.
+The `gulpfile` governs what is watched.
 It should be easy to add scss or whatever preprocessor you fancy.

 ##### Nav Bar Controls
 If you don't have a need for some of the nav-bar tools in the patternlab frontend, you can turn them off in `config.json`.